LIME-ESA/lime_tbx/README.md

     Deactivate the virtual environment when the build is complete.

 4. **Create an Installer**
-    Use the appropriate method for your operating system:
+    Go to the `installer` directory and use the appropriate method for your operating system:
     - **Windows**: Use "InnoSetup" and run `inno_installer_builder.iss`.
     - **Mac**: Execute `build_mac_installer.sh`.
     - **Linux**: Execute `build_linux_installer.sh`.
     - **Debian**: Execute `build_deb.sh` after creating the Linux installer.

 </details>

-#### Additional Information:
-For more details on recommended environments for building TBX binaries, check the `installer` directory.

 ## License